faheemcodes/FaheemCodes/README.md

 ## Hi there 👋

+💻 Responsive portfolio website built using HTML5, CSS3 (custom dark theme), Bootstrap 5, and JavaScript.
+Includes sections for projects, skills, contact, and more.

 <!--
 **faheemcodes/FaheemCodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.